MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 Select your preferred environment to run the script. _Both scripts use Azure CLI commands._ It is the environment, or terminal, that is different.
 For example, Bash uses `do...done` and `if...then...fi`.
 In a PowerShell environment, you use the equivalent `foreach` and `if (something is true)...{do this}`.

-If you prefer, get the script files for this article at [Azure-samples/azure-cli-samples]().
+If you prefer, go directly to the script files used by this article at [Azure-samples/azure-cli-samples](https://github.com/Azure-Samples/azure-cli-samples/tree/master/azure-cli/create-azure-resources-at-scale).

 # [Bash](#tab/bash)